evmcnb/quartz/content/Full/Asthma in Children.md

 Same initial management as above

-If asthma remains uncontrolled, choice between MART therapy (see [[Pearls/Asthma Pharmacology|here]]) or conventional pathway.
+If asthma remains uncontrolled, assess for suitability for MART therapy (see [[Pearls/Asthma Pharmacology|here]]) then conventional pathway if not.

 #### Children 12+